ianyfchang/QPC/README.md

                                  return.thresh = 0.05)
 ```

-5. Use different gene number including 20,50 and 100 for each cell type.
+5. Use different gene number including 20,50 and 100 for per cell type.
 Filter by different criteria which are expression mean, pct-diff and avg-log2FC.